-BPS, BES and local elements - System operating limits shall be established2 by monitoring the system security criteria in section 4.3 on bulk power system (BPS), bulk electric system (BES) and local elements in the following manner:
+BPS, BES and local elements - System operating limits shall be established2 by monitoring the system security criteria in section 4.3 section 4.3 on bulk power system (BPS), bulk electric system (BES) and local elements in the following manner:

-1. On BPS elements, the system security criteria shall be satisfied for any Appendix A Group 1 contingency occurring on the BPS.
-If the IESO becomes aware of an Appendix A Group 1 contingency not on the BPS that results in a significant adverse impact to the BPS, the IESO must operate the system to respect that event.
+On BPS elements, the system security criteria shall be satisfied for any Appendix A Group 1 contingency occurring on the BPS.
+If the IESO becomes aware of an Appendix A Group 1 Appendix A Group 1 contingency not on the BPS that results in a significant adverse impact to the BPS, the IESO must operate the system to respect that event.
 As Group 1 includes multiple element contingencies, this fulfills requirement R3.3 of NERC standard FAC-011.
 The monitoring of all Group 1 contingencies in Ontario on BPS elements satisfies NPCC Directory #1 R13.